-As a policy owner of a life insurance, annuity, long-term care, or disability policy, it is natural to be concerned about what would happen to your benefits if your insurance company goes bankrupt.
+As a policy owner of life insurance, disability policy, annuity, or long-term care, it is natural to be concerned about what would happen to your benefits if your insurance company goes bankrupt.
 It may not be as bad as you think.

 Rehabilitation Prior to Bankruptcy

-When an insurance company goes through bankruptcy insurance coverage will continue and policy claims will be covered and paid by state insurance guaranty associations, subject to each state's coverage limits.
-Guaranteed coverage amounts typically vary from $100,000 to $500,000 in benefits, but you will need to check with your state insurance guaranty association to see what amounts are covered for which types of benefits in your state.
+When an insurance company goes through bankruptcy, the insurance coverage will continue, and policy claims will be covered and paid by state insurance guaranty associations, subject to each state's coverage limits.
+Guaranteed coverage amounts typically vary from $100,000 to $500,000 in benefits.
+Still, you will need to check with your state insurance guaranty association to see what amounts are covered for which types of benefits in your state.

-There are both general and state-specific laws that must be followed.
-You can get additional information from the National Organization of Life and Health Insurance Guaranty Associations (NOLHGA), which provides a summary of each state's laws and link to the state's guaranty association.
+Both general and state-specific laws must be followed.
+You can get additional information from the National Organization of Life and Health Insurance Guaranty Associations (NOLHGA), which provides a summary of each state's laws and links to the state's guaranty association.

 Check an Insurance Company's Rating

 You can check on the ratings of your insurance company at any time.
 In terms of ratings, the three main companies that keep tabs on the insurance carriers are: